Introduction

 4.2.1.
 Callback of status

-For RCS messages, only three statuses can happen: SENDFAIL
+For RCS messages, only three statuses can happen: SENDFAIL, DELIVERED and READ.

-SMS messages can receive other failing statuses from the operators, summed into the
+for each of the parts.
+SMS messages can receive other failing statuses from the operators,

-that likewise is only called back if SMS is the last channel to try.
+summed into the status UNDELIVERABLE that likewise is only called back if SMS is the last

 Example callback of status DELIVERED